voyagersearch/voyager-py/README.md

 voyager-processing
 =====

-VoyagerProcessingTools.tbx -- contains tools for voyager processing framework.

 VoyagerUtilityTools.tbx    -- contains tools for data management such as MakeLayerFiles and AddWKT.

-Scripts Folder -- Python scripts required for each tool.
+Scripts Folder -- Python scripts required for each utility tool.

+voyager_tasks folder -- contains the processing framework scripts.